ROSALIND is a cloud-based gene expression and genomic data analysis tool designed for life scientists.

 NSTG: How did you first come across the ROSALIND Platform?
 What intrigued you about it to make it the nCounter analysis platform for the core lab?

-NSTG: How is ROSALIND different from other platforms for analyzing sequencing and expression data?
+NSTG: How is ROSALIND different from other platforms for analyzing sequencing and gene expression data?

-NSTG: Do you use ROSALIND for analyzing data from any other platforms besides nCounter?
+NSTG: Do you use ROSALIND for data analysis from any other platforms besides nCounter?